 Back in Stock Reports

-Check the Back in Stock Reports page to see activity on your back in stock flow.
+Check the back in stock reports page to see activity on your back in stock flow.
 Navigate to this page by clicking on a back in stock delay component, and then clicking the View Back in Stock Product Request Report link in the left sidebar.

 In this report, you can see information about the products that are queued for back in stock notifications, as well as the number of back in stock messages that have been queued, sent, and cancelled.
+The number of sent messages is based on how many people triggered this step, not how many messages went out.
+Thus, the send count in this report may not match the flow analytics, particularly if the flow actions were in draft while back in stock button was live.

 You can also subscribe to receive email notifications for this report by clicking the Subscribe button.